Read on to learn more about how to buy cryptocurrency with a credit card, as well as the risks and rewards of doing it.

-Many Americans are intrigued by the idea of investing in Bitcoin and other cryptocurrencies, but doing so with a credit card is risky.
+Many Americans are intrigued by the idea of investing in Bitcoin and other cryptocurrencies, but doing it with a credit card is risky.
 Not only do investors run into transaction fees when buying crypto with a credit card, we all know that crypto is volatile in nature on its own.

-For example, in the first half of 2021, one Bitcoin – the most well-known cryptocurrency – was worth $20,000; today the price hovers in the $5,900 range.
-When you buy cryptocurrencies, they are stored and tracked in a digital wallet until you’re ready to sell them.
+For example, in the first half of 2021, one Bitcoin – the most well-known cryptocurrency – was worth more than $64,000.
+Today, the price hovers around the $38,000 range.
+When you buy cryptocurrencies, they’re typically stored and tracked in a digital wallet until you’re ready to sell them.
 A “blockchain” is a record of all cryptocurrency transactions that are made.

-Unlike other currencies, cryptocurrencies aren’t backed by any governments; nor are they regulated by financial institutions.
+Unlike other currencies, cryptocurrencies aren’t backed by any governments – nor are they regulated by financial institutions.
 Cryptocurrencies also lack the protection of FDIC insurance, which protects cash you keep on deposit with traditional banks.
 Some governments have warned their citizens about the risks of investing in cryptocurrencies for that very reason.

-However, some disagree, pointing out that the speculative nature of cryptocurrencies makes them an appealing component of a long-term investment strategy.
+Some disagree, however, pointing out that the speculative nature of cryptocurrencies makes them an appealing component of a long-term investment strategy.

-“Cryptocurrencies are very volatile; however, this also means they have a good chance to appreciate,” says Kirill Bensonoff, a crypto advocate and entrepreneur who has been an active member of Boston’s blockchain community.“If you have an appetite for risk, crypto should be in your portfolio.”
+“Cryptocurrencies are very volatile; however, this also means they have a good chance to appreciate,” said Kirill Bensonoff, a crypto advocate and entrepreneur who has been an active member of Boston’s blockchain community, in a previous interview.
+“If you have an appetite for risk, crypto should be in your portfolio.”

 If you decide to buy cryptocurrencies, you’ll need to find an exchange, many of which let consumers pay with a credit card.
 If you’re thinking of going that route, here’s what you should know.

-Last year, several of the biggest card issuers, including Bank of America, Chase, Citigroup, TD Bank and Capital One all banned the purchase of cryptocurrencies via their credit cards.
-Wells Fargo joined the list last June and Discover’s then-CEO David Nelms last year cited fraud concerns as one of the reasons the card issuer has banned crypto purchases using credit cards.
+That said, several of the biggest card issuers, including Bank of America, Chase, Citigroup, TD Bank and Capital One, have all banned the purchase of cryptocurrencies via their credit cards.

-However, you may have better luck with some smaller banks or credit unions that have not officially banned the practice of buying cryptocurrencies with a credit card.
-American Express allows you to purchase cryptocurrencies, but in very limited circumstances, says representative Melissa J. Filipek.
+You may have better luck with some smaller banks or credit unions that haven’t officially banned buying cryptocurrencies with a credit card.

-The pros of buying cryptocurrencies with a credit card include being able to invest regardless of how much cash you have on hand and being able to take advantage of rewards earned through your spending.
+The pros of buying cryptocurrencies with a credit card include being able to invest regardless of how much cash you have on hand and being able to take advantage of rewards you earn through your spending.

-Some may think they can avoid credit card interest by using a 0 percent promotional offer, but that can also be problematic, said Melinda Opperman, president at Springboard Nonprofit Consumer Credit Management, Inc., in a previous interview.
+Some may think they can avoid credit card interest by using a zero-interest introductory offer, but that can also be problematic, said Melinda Opperman, president at Springboard Nonprofit Consumer Credit Management, Inc., in a previous interview.

-“You would need the investment to pay off quickly before introductory rates expire and you’re hit with those high rates,” Opperman says.
+“You would need the investment to pay off quickly before introductory rates expire and you’re hit with those high rates,” Opperman said.

-Another drawback is that a lot of crypto exchanges charge hefty service fees, Bensonoff points out.
-For example, CEX.IO charges an extra 2.99 percent to make crypto purchases using a credit card, while Bitstamp charges 5 percent on top of whatever your card issuer might charge.
+Another drawback is that a lot of crypto exchanges charge hefty service fees.
+For example, CEX.IO charges an extra 2.99% to make crypto purchases using a credit card, while Bitstamp charges 5% on top of whatever your card issuer might charge.
 Meanwhile, Coinmama charges several fees to facilitate crypto transactions, plus it tacks on an additional 5% “momentum fee” just for paying with plastic.